VMM-266: The Early years

-HMM-266 was activated on April 26, 1983 at Marine Corps Air Station (MCAS) New River, North Carolina.
+HMM-266 was activated on 26 April 1983 at Marine Corps Air Station (MCAS) New River, North Carolina.
 In its first year, the squadron established a foundation that would make it the cold weather assault support experts for 2nd MAW.
 Over the course of the next six years, the squadron participated in fourteen exercises from the High Sierras of the Mountain Warfare Training Center (MWTC) in Bridgeport, California to the arctic climes of northern Norway.

 The Gulf War and the 1990s

 Following the invasion of Kuwait in August 1990, HMM-266 initially provided aircraft and personnel to other MAG-26 squadrons as they prepared for deployment.
-On December 31, 1990, HMM-266 became the first CH-46E squadron from II Marine Expeditionary Force (II MEF) to deploy to Southwest Asia (SWA).
-On January 4, 1991, the squadron arrived in Jubail, Saudi Arabia, and provided assault support in the form of Tactical Recovery of Aircraft and Personnel (TRAP), troop movement, casualty evacuation (CASEVAC), and re-supply missions.
-The squadron moved to Combat Outpost Lonesome Dove with the rest of MAG-26 for Operation Desert Storm and conducted combat support from this location until offensive operations ceased on February 28, 1991.
+On 31 December 1990, HMM-266 became the first CH-46E squadron from II Marine Expeditionary Force (II MEF) to deploy to Southwest Asia (SWA).
+On 4 January 1991, the squadron arrived in Jubail, Saudi Arabia, and provided assault support in the form of Tactical Recovery of Aircraft and Personnel (TRAP), troop movement, casualty evacuation (CASEVAC), and re-supply missions.
+The squadron moved to Combat Outpost Lonesome Dove with the rest of MAG-26 for Operation Desert Storm and conducted combat support from this location until offensive operations ceased on 28 February 1991.
 In May, the Fighting Griffins were the last MAG-26 squadron to return to MCAS New River.

-In 1992, while off the coast off Italy, the CH-46s of HMM-266 (Rein) made worldwide news.
-They provided heavy lift support when Mount Etna erupted and lava flow threatened to wipe out the town of Zafferana, Sicily.
+In 1992, while off the coast of Italy, the CH-46s of HMM-266 (Rein) made worldwide news when they provided heavy-lift support during the eruption of Mount Etna.
+Lava flows threatened to destroy the town of Zafferana Etnea, and the unit participated in Operation Hot Rock, a joint U.S.–Italian mission to divert the lava and protect the community.

 In February - March 1994, the squadron supported Operation Continue Hope and Operation Quick Draw in Somalia.
 After successfully completing these operations, the Fighting Griffins proceeded to the Adriatic Sea in support of Operation Provide Promise and Operation Deny Flight.
-HMM-266 (Rein) returned to MCAS New River on 23 June, and ten days later was recalled to deploy to the Caribbean in support of Operation Support Democracy in Haiti.
+HMM-266 (Rein) returned to MCAS New River on 23 June, and ten days later was recalled to deploy to the Caribbean in support of Operation Uphold Democracy in Haiti.

 The squadron deployed in November 1998 and immediately detached three CH-46Es and its two UH-1Ns to conduct contingency operations off the coast of Albania concurrent with Operation Silver Knight.

 In March 1999, the Fighting Griffins were designated the TRAP stand-by force in support of Operation Allied Force and Joint Task Force (JTF) Noble Anvil strike missions into Serbia.
 Upon arriving on station, the Combined Air Operations Center (CAOC) assigned the aviation combat element (ACE) AV-8Bs six excess combat strike sorties per day.
-The AV-8Bs flew their first combat sortie on April 14 with strike missions into Kosovo.
+The AV-8Bs flew their first combat sortie on 14 April with strike missions into Kosovo.
 A total of thirty four combat sorties and 65.3 combat hours were flown in support of Operation Allied Force/JTF Noble Anvil.
 In addition to AV-8B strike missions, two CH-46Es successfully extracted a Navy Special Warfare Team Personal Security Force from Petrovic, Macedonia.